moke8198/moke8198.github.io/_posts/2018-09-01-The-Sound-of-Broadway.md

 The main characters of these two musicals are both misunderstood and lonely, and struggle to accept themselves over the course of the story.
 While cliché, this is a trope that is effective and I like how their cadences are often altered to seem unsure.
 In the case of Evan from <i>Dear Evan Hansen</i>, his final cadence in his chorus is decorated with another suspended chord before resolution.
 See how this cadence is extended:

 <img src="https://moke8198.github.io/assets/images/broadway9.png" alt="">
-<div class="captions">Dsus2 steps in to prolong the progression before we end on the tonic<div>
+<div class="captions">Dsus2 steps in to prolong the progression before we end on the tonic</div>

 We see a similar but much more complex extension in the final cadence of The Wizard and I, featuring much more elaborate harmonies, featuring an altered Neapolitan chord: